IMScience-PPGINF-PucMinas/FilteringTemporalMotifs/README.md

 You are free to call the funcion in any temporal graphlet kernel provided by the previous work.
 Example is provided in TemporalWedgeKernel.cpp.

+## Classification Task

+For the classification task we used the TUDataset benchmark available in: https://github.com/chrsmrrs/tudataset

+- The transitive reduction algorithm used was the one povided by sklearn lib.
+In "convertToTR.py" is the code used to read the temporal graph and replace the edges and edges labels according to the Transitive reduction removal.

+- For the classification task we used 2 different kernels, graphlet and Weisfeiler–Lehman kernels.
+The example is provided in "classification.py" file.

 ## Data Sets

 See [Benchmark Data Sets for Graph Kernels](https://graphlearning.io/) for data sets.